 Get your employer plan ready for its close-up

-Fortunately for you, most employers provide a retirement savings plan — usually a 401(k)1.
+Fortunately for you, most employers provide a retirement savings plan — usually a 401(k).
 It pays to understand your options and benefits now rather than later.

 The money you contribute to your employer-sponsored plan is taken out automatically, so the money never hits your checking account.

 Your plan may offer a Roth feature, which allows you to contribute money after-tax.
 In this case, you will pay tax on the full amount of your paycheck and then contribute to your Roth account, so you won't be reducing your current taxable income.
-But you won't pay any tax on your withdrawals when you retire.
+As long as you meet certain requirements, you won't pay any tax on your withdrawals when you retire.